FusionAuth/fusionauth-site/site/_posts/2023-03-06-nextjs-and-fusionauth-passwordless.md

 Once you’ve set up your admin account, you’ll be presented with three more steps to complete setting up FusionAuth, shown in the image below.

-{% include _image.liquid src="/assets/img/blogs/nextjs-fusionauth-passwordless/initial-configuration.png" alt="FusionAuth prompts us with the setup steps that you need to complete" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/nextjs-fusionauth-passwordless/initial-configuration.png" alt="FusionAuth prompts you with the setup steps that you need to complete" class="img-fluid" figure=false %}

 For this tutorial, setting up an application and setting up an SMTP server is important.
-We'll walk through how to get them done.
+You'll walk through how to do this below.
+You don't need to set up an API key.

 ### Creating an Application